 Work Injures

-What To Do If You’ve Been Injured Due To Unsafe Working Conditions in Odessa
+What To Do If You’ve Been Injured Due To Unsafe Working Conditions in Texas

 Get Your Free Case Review!

 Work-related injuries can be very stressful and scary to deal with.
 The forced time off work plus the loss of wages and increased medical care can take a toll on any worker.
 Tensions can also rise if your injuries or illness is caused by the negligent behavior of your employer.
-Although you cannot sue an employer through workers’ comp, you do have other options to seek the compensation you deserve.
-Odessa workers’ compensation attorney Robert White wants you to know what to do if you are injured by an unsafe working environment.
+Here’s Braker White’s guide on what to do if you are injured by an unsafe working environment.

 Reasons to Sue